Teenage Drivers Using Cell Phones Are a Hazard

 States Are Taking Action

 Several states have implemented or are about to implement laws to limit such device usage among teen drivers.
-California, Minnesota, Nebraska, Oregon, Rhode Island, and Tennessee all have or will have limitations on cell phone or other wireless communication device use by teen drivers or drivers with learners’ permits.
+California, Minnesota, Nebraska, Oregon, Rhode Island, and Tennessee all have or will have limitations on a cell phone or other wireless communication device use by teen drivers or drivers with learners’ permits.

 Across the United States, the tide appears to be turning against cell phone use by drivers of all ages.
 Most other developed countries around the world already ban cell phone use by drivers, and it is thought by many safety agencies that the U.S. will eventually reach the same point.